 In spite of the onslaught of attack on me and my children and husband, I have to labor to rest in a God that I believe equipped my husband and I to pour into our son’s lives, teach and train them up in spite of our shortcomings.
 They will be just fine– better than fine.
 Like most promising investment options, we will just have to wait until they mature before we can see the fruitful return God promises.
 In the meantime, I will trust.

-I imagine most of this list is first year problems.
+I imagine most of this list are first year problems.
 First year or twenty-first year, what has been a constant test of endurance on your homeschool journey?

 Thanks for reading.
 Be sure to read Part one.
 5 Reasons Why I am Digging this Homeschool Life.